HalkowichJasperSA/labs/mario/less/README.md

 {% spoiler "Hints" %}

 * Keep in mind that a hash is just a character like any other, so you can print it with `printf`.
-* Just as Scratch has a [Repeat](https://docs.google.com/presentation/d/17wRd8ksO6QkUq906SUgm17AqcI-Jan42jkY-EmufxnE/edit?usp=sharing) block, so does C have a [`for`](https://docs.google.com/presentation/d/191XW0DHWlW6WmAhYuFUYnZKUlDx0N4u4Fp81AeW-uNs/edit?usp=sharing) loop, via which you can iterate some number times.
+* In C we have a [`for`](https://docs.google.com/presentation/d/191XW0DHWlW6WmAhYuFUYnZKUlDx0N4u4Fp81AeW-uNs/edit?usp=sharing) loop, via which you can iterate some number times.
 Perhaps on each iteration, *i*, you could print that many hashes?
 * You can actually "nest" loops, iterating with one variable (e.g., `i`) in the "outer" loop and another (e.g., `j`) in the "inner" loop.
 For instance, here's how you might print a square of height and width `n`, below.
-Of course, it's not a square that you want to print!
+Of course, it's not a square that you want to print for this problem!

     ```
     for (int i = 0; i < n; i++)